adamliter/adamliter/README.md

 Hi there!
 I'm Adam, a machine learning practitioner currently working at Glassdoor.
 A bit more about me:

-- I enjoy working on NLP problems, as I have a background in linguistics (PhD from University of Maryland).
+- I like working on NLP problems, as I have a background in linguistics (PhD from University of Maryland).
-- I'm a "full-stack" ML practitioner who enjoys working on all aspects of an ML project, including product conceptualization and discovery, data and feature engineering pipelines, model training, and model productionization for inference.
+- I'm a "full-stack" ML practitioner who thrives when able to work on all aspects of an ML project, including product conceptualization and discovery, data and feature engineering pipelines, model training, and model deployment and productionization.
-- I particularly enjoy the DevOps side of things, and have two Kubernetes certifications, the [CKA][cka] and [CKAD][ckad].
+- I particularly enjoy working at the intersection of ML, software engineering, and DevOps and have two Kubernetes certifications, the [CKA][cka] and [CKAD][ckad].

 If you're interested in learning even more about me, check out my: